 5. Audit Your Website

-Yep, it may be hard to believe, but a recession is the perfect opportunity to take a long hard look at your website; analyze its design, functionality and ease of use.
+It may be hard to believe, but a recession is the perfect opportunity to take a long hard look at your website and analyze its design, functionality, and ease of use.
 Especially during a time as emotionally and financially stressful as a recession, customers deserve to have the least amount of clutter in between the information they need and the products/services they’re looking for.

 In fact, the more clicks a customer has to make before he/she can find what he/she is looking for on your site, the less likely your customer is to convert, which ultimately hurts your bottom line.
 As a result, trim any unnecessary menus and graphics from your site; make it as simple and elegant to use as possible.